 His extensive trial and appellate experience has earned him recognition in industry publications such as Chambers USA and Euromoney Institutional Investor PLC’s Benchmark: America’s Leading Litigation Firms and Attorneys.
 Chambers USA recognizes Mr. LoBue in the areas of Intellectual Property and Media and Entertainment and notes that he “stands out for his efficient and businesslike approach.”
 Benchmark lists Mr. LoBue as a “Litigation Star” in both our top-ranked Litigation group, as well as our Intellectual Property Litigation group, which is among the best firms nationally.
 Benchmark stated, “LoBue’s prowess is supported by client feedback; one satisfied client says, ‘If you want someone who’s going to waste your time, look elsewhere.
-Bob LoBue gets it done …’” He is co-author of the Media Law Resource Center’s 50-State Survey of Media Privacy and Related Law and of law review articles on journalist rights and federal procedure.
+Bob LoBue gets it done …’” Managing Intellectual Property magazine lists Mr. LoBue among its “IP Stars” for New York in the areas of Trademark Contentious and Copyright.
+He is co-author of the Media Law Resource Center’s 50-State Survey of Media Privacy and Related Law and of law review articles on journalist rights and federal procedure.

 Prior to joining Patterson Belknap, Mr. LoBue served as Law Clerk to the Hon.
 David N. Edelstein, U.S. District Court for the Southern District of New York.